kopi-cloud/cabbage/app/readme.md

 and use whatever version is specified in build.gradle.

   * create-react-app project
-  * material-ui as the component library
+  * MUI as the component library
   * deployed to netlify, see [netlify.toml](/netlify.toml)